-Study career support Support system that focuses on the individual student's development.
-The student is encouraged to reflect on his own development as a future professional and to take responsibility for this development.
+System of guidance that focuses on the development of the individual student.
+It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own development regard to his choice of Bachelor's.